Full of oats and juicy raisins, these lightly spiced gluten free oatmeal raisin cookies are thick with crispy edges and chewy centers!

 - In a medium bowl, whisk together all dry ingredients (gf flour blend, baking soda, salt, cinnamon, and nutmeg); set aside.

 - Cream butter in a large bowl.
 Slowly add granulated sugar and brown sugar and continue to cream just until light, but not fluffy (30 seconds to 1 minute).
-Add eggs, one at a time, and beaet until smooth (scraping down the sides of the bowl in between, if necessary).
+Add eggs, one at a time, and beat until smooth (scraping down the sides of the bowl in between, if necessary).
+Add vanilla.

 - Turn mixer down to low and slowly add flour mixture, followed by oats and raisins.